keeranp/thhron-filter/README.md

 # thorn-filter
-A filter to make an image more "sharp-edged"
+A filter to make an image more "thorny"

 ![real](https://github.com/keeranp/thorn-filter/blob/main/spider.jpg)